10 Best Bodyweight Trap Exercises At Home (Without Equipment)

 2. Engage your core and glutes to maintain a stable plank position.

-3. Keeping your hips and shoulders square to the ground, lift one arm out to the side, bringing it parallel to the ground and forming a T-shape.
+3. Keep your hips and shoulders square to the ground and lift your other arm out to the side.

-4. Pause for a moment at the top, focusing on squeezing the shoulder blades together.
+4. Pause momentarily at the top, focusing on squeezing the shoulder blades together.

 5. Lower the arm back down to the starting position.